lauyeewen123/SECPH-Y1S1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/README.md

 ## 📚 Overview

 This course is a basic introduction to information systems and technology, covering its applications in professional and household environments.
-There will be an introduction to several aspects of information systems and technology, including hardware, software, networks, communications, internet, multimedia, graphics, and system applications.
+There will be an introduction to several aspects of information systems and technology, including hardware, software, networks, communications, Internet, multimedia, graphics, and system applications.

 ## 🛠️ Hands-on Experience